Find Affordable College Courses

 221 Yearly Graduations

 The 11th most popular school in the country for general public health majors who are seeking their bachelor's degree is University of Arizona.
 Roughly 45,600 attend the school each year.
-The average in-state tuition for full-time undergraduates is $10,990 per year, while in-state graduate students, on average, pay $12,106 per year.
-For the 2020-2021 academic year, 221 bachelor's degrees were handed out to general public health majors at University of Arizona.
-Around 53% of these students were from an underrepresented racial-ethnic group, and 84% were women.
+The average in-state tuition for full-time undergraduates is $11,546 per year, while in-state graduate students, on average, pay $12,718 per year.
+During the most recent year for which we have data, 221 people received their bachelor's degree in general public health from University of Arizona.
+Around 58% of these students were from an underrepresented racial-ethnic group, and 87% were women.

 218 Yearly Graduations